-To program the Sector Protection Register, a four-byte command sequence of 3Dh, 2Ah, 7Fh, and FCh must be clocked into the device followed by eight bytes of data corresponding to Sectors 0 through 7.
-After the last bit of the opcode sequence and data have been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed program cycle.
-Programming the Sector Protection Register takes a maximum time of t_P .
+To program the Sector Protection Register, a four-byte command sequence of 3Dh, 2Ah, 7Fh, and FCh must be clocked into the device followed by sixteen bytes of data corresponding to Sectors 0 through 15.
+After the last bit of the opcode sequence and data have been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed program cycle.
+Programming the Sector Protection Register takes a maximum time of $t_P$ .
 During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
 If the device is powered-down before the erase cycle is done, then the contents of the Sector Protection Register cannot be guaranteed.

-If the proper number of data bytes is not clocked in before the \overline{CS} pin is deasserted, then the protection status of the sectors corresponding to the bytes not clocked in cannot be guaranteed.
+If the proper number of data bytes is not clocked in before the $\overline{\text{CS}}$ pin is deasserted, then the protection status of the sectors corresponding to the bytes not clocked in cannot be guaranteed.

-Example: If only the first two bytes are clocked in instead of the complete eight bytes, then the protection status of the last 14 sectors cannot be guaranteed.
-Furthermore, if more than eight bytes of data is clocked into the device, then the data wraps back around to the beginning of the register.
-For instance, if nine bytes of data are clocked in, then the ninth byte is stored at byte location 0 of the Sector Protection Register.
+Example: If only the first two bytes are clocked in instead of the complete sixteen bytes, then the protection status of the last 14 sectors cannot be guaranteed.
+Furthermore, if more than sixteen bytes of data is clocked into the device, then the data wraps back around to the beginning of the register.
+For instance, if seventeen bytes of data are clocked in, then the seventeenth byte is stored at byte location 0 of the Sector Protection Register.